ju7ior/ju7ior/README.md

 > "Good design is invisible, bad design is everywhere." \
 >  - Dieter Rams

-Lover of all kinds of art, particularly furniture design, architecture and film ( you should browse my [pinterest](https://pin.it/7qNHkN3) for inspiration).
+Lover of all kinds of art, particularly furniture design, architecture and film ([Pinterest](https://pin.it/7qNHkN3) for inspiration).
 Always looking for better, and/or different, ways to look at the world around me and it's problems, through curiosity, patience and philosophy.
 > “If light is scarce then light is scarce;
 > we will immerse ourselves in the darkness and there discover its own particular beauty.”
 >   - Jun'ichirō Tanizaki